How to maximise financial incentives from good quality CHP

 1. Climate Change Levy (CCL)

 The CCL is a non-domestic environmental tax on electricity, gas and solid fuels.
 It is designed to encourage organisations to be more energy efficient.
-CHP schemes that qualify as ‘Good Quality’ under the annual CHPQA assessment and that consume the electricity they generate on-site are exempt from CCL payments on the gas used to generate the power.
+CHP schemes that qualify as ‘Good Quality’ under the annual CHPQA assessment and that consume the electricity they generate on-site are exempt from CCL payments on the gas used to generate the power and the self-generating electricity used on-site, thus achieving double savings.

-Enhanced Capital Allowances (ECAs) encourage investment in energy saving equipment by enabling the cost of investment to be written off against taxable profits.
-This scheme closes at the end of the 2019/20 financial year, but businesses can still benefit by claiming the Annual Investment Allowance (AIA).
+Annual Investment Allowances (AIA) encourage investment in energy saving equipment by enabling the investment to be offset against taxable profits.
+This replaces Enhanced Capital Allowances, which will be phased out at the end of the 2019/2020 financial year.

 3. Business rates